nyronen/ga4gh-duri.github.io/researcher_ids/UPDATE_PROCEDURE.md

 The GA4GH Researcher Identities & Access Claims standard is established by members of the Data Use and Research Indentities (DURI) work stream.

-To suggest or innitiate changes to the [specifications](http://bit.ly/ga4gh-ri-v1) please first contact the specification maintainers.
+To suggest or initiate changes to the [specifications](http://bit.ly/ga4gh-ri-v1) please first contact the specification maintainers.

 Prior to recommending changes please:
   * refer to the [landing page](https://github.com/ga4gh-duri/ga4gh-duri.github.io/tree/master/researcher_ids) for additional information about the purpose and use of the standard.